SergejBre/SynchroTime/README.md

 ```

 ## Using the GUI app
 All functionality is similar to the CLI application (see figure below).
-As an extra, there is the option of selecting the numerous serial port settings.
+As an extra, there is the option of selecting the numerous serial port settings and three features: **Status Control**, **Access Rate** and **Correction Factor**.
+The **Correction Factor** is described in detail in the **Discussion** part. **Status Control** is an additional functionality to monitor the connection with a device with a **Request Rate** (from 500 to 10000 ms).
+The **Access Rate** feature allows you to display the approximate delay in the exchange of information with the device on the monitor.
+For the exchange rate of 115200 baud and the exchange of one pair of bytes with the Device, the delay usually should not exceed 3-4ms (depends mainly on the driver used and the HW UART device).
+Both features can be deactivated.

 ![PROJECT_IMAGE2](./images/guiApp_About2.png)